A great online business needs a great website.

 So for the meantime, SANPRAM will only have a few basic sections: Hero, Intro, Blog, CTA/link to course and Contact.

-Someday in future, we would love to give you a long sales pitch about how we are building the world’s greatest and most human-centric education company.
+Someday we’ll give you a sales pitch about how we are building the world’s greatest education company.

 But for now, we’ll just let you start with our founder’s free essays.
 Our readership includes executives from 50+ countries and spans more industries than we’re aware of.

 With every new post, we try to push the boundaries of what can be explained simply – such as self-driving cars and bleeding-edge AI technologies.

 Go learn!
 If you enjoy the readings, consider applying for our flagship program: Advanced Technical Fluency, for non-technical executives and entrepreneurs.